 All allegations will be investigated and where a member of staff is the subject of an allegation information will be shared with them when appropriate.
-At this time, they will be offered support through the Human Resources Team and Occupational Health.
+At that time, they will be offered support through the SLT, HR, and Occupational Health.